bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

 ```

-Before running the command above, replace the following:
+### Structure of the Command

+Let's look closely at the command above:

+- `bacalhau docker run`: call to bacalhau

-- `-u  https://noaa-goes16.s3.amazonaws.com/`: we replace the placeholders with `noaa-goes16` which is the name of the bucket we want to extract URLs from
+- `-u  https://noaa-goes16.s3.amazonaws.com/`: the name of the bucket we want to extract URLs from.
+Repeplace the placeholders with `noaa-goes16` which your own name.

--  `-v QmR1qXs8Y8T7G6F2Yy91sDTWG6WAhoFrCjMGRvy7N1y5LC:/extract.py \`: Mounting the scrapper script, this script extracts the links from the XML document tree
+-  `-v QmR1qXs8Y8T7G6F2Yy91sDTWG6WAhoFrCjMGRvy7N1y5LC:/extract.py \`: Mounting the scrapper script CID, this script extracts the links from the XML document tree

- - `-- /bin/bash -c 'python3 extract.py https://noaa-goes16.s3.amazonaws.com/  /inputs'`: Executing the scrapper script
+- `-- /bin/bash -c 'python3 extract.py https://noaa-goes16.s3.amazonaws.com/  /inputs'`: Executing the scrapper script path to input dataset

 The command above extracts the path of the file in the bucket, we added the URL as a prefix to the path `https://noaa-goes16.s3.amazonaws.com/`  then provided the path where the XML document tree of the URL is mounted which is `/inputs`

 When a job is sumbitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 :::tip
-There are certain limitations to this step, as this only works with datasets that are publicly accessible and don't require an AWS account or pay to use buckets and possibly only limited to first 1000 URLs.
+This only works with datasets that are publicly accessible and don't require an AWS account or pay to use buckets and possibly only limited to first 1000 URLs.
 :::

 ## Checking the State of your Jobs